The Basics of Branding. Understanding Branding from Logo to Positioning

 Product Branding

 Product branding may be one of the most popular types of branding.
-It implies branding a specific product to shape how consumers see it on the market.
+It implies branding a specific product to shape how consumers see it.
 The main purpose of product branding is to acquire suitable customers for that specific product.

 Perhaps the most well-known case of product branding comes from Apple.
 Yes, we’re talking about the iPhone.
 Even when the first iPhone was launched, it was not to be confused with an iPod, just like you wouldn’t confuse it with an iPad, although the names are different.